cometbft/cometbft/docs/architecture/adr-108-e2e-abci++.md

 with index 0 corresponds to the node's `CleanStart` execution, and each additional slice corresponds to the `Recovery` execution after a specific crash.
 Each node must have one `CleanStart` execution and the same number of `Recovery` executions as the number of crashes that happened on this node.
-If collecting was successful, the test checks whether each execution respects the ABCI++ grammar by calling `checker.Verify()` method.
+If collecting was successful, the test checks whether each execution respects the ABCI 1.0 grammar by calling `checker.Verify()` method.
 If `Verify` returns an error, the specific execution does not respect the grammar, and the test will fail.

 The tests are executed only if `ABCITestsEnabled` is set to `true`.
 This is done through the manifest file.
-Namely, if we want to test whether CometBFT respects ABCI++ grammar, we would need to enable these tests by adding `abci_tests_enabled = true` in the manifest file of a particular testnet (e.g. `networks/ci.toml`).
+Namely, if we want to test whether CometBFT respects ABCI 1.0 grammar, we would need to enable these tests by adding `abci_tests_enabled = true` in the manifest file of a particular testnet (e.g. `networks/ci.toml`).
 This will automatically activate logging on the application side.